aykinsancakli/pizzawhiz/README.md

 ![PizzaWhiz Cover Image](./assets/cover.jpg)

-**A web-based pizza ordering system that allows users to view the menu, manage their cart, and place orders for delivery or pickup.**
+**A web-based pizza ordering system that allows users to view the menu, manage their cart, place orders, and track the status of their orders in real time.**

 ---